starwolf0320/web3-interview-preparation/README.md

   <summary>What is Ether?</summary>
     <ul>
       <li>
-        Ether is Ethereum’s native cryptocurrency for the Ethereum platform
+        Ether is Ethereum’s native cryptocurrency
       </li>
     </ul>
 </details>